nhatcher/makunaima/README.md

 Administrator.
 --------------

-Is the guy who grants permissions, alocates space and deals with security issues and installs and mantains the whole thing.
+Is the guy who grants permissions, allocates space and deals with security issues and installs and maintains the whole thing.
 If you need some kind of security you need one of those guys.

 Teachers account's.